klausrgr/klausrgr/README.md

 Mostly track and trace changes and impact between business processes down to code level.
 - 🌱 I’m currently learning Python and recovering my perl scripting knowledge.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...  leave a commment..
+- 📫 How to reach me ...  leave a comment..

 <!---
 klausrgr/klausrgr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.